sts10/phraze/readme.markdown

 ## How to use

-Running `phraze`, without specifying options, will generate a passphrase with at least 80 bits of entropy.
+Running `phraze`, without specifying options, will generate a passphrase with at least 80 bits of entropy with a hyphen separating each word.

+### Changing the strength of the passphrase

+By default, Phraze generates a passphrase with at least 80 bits of entropy.
 Entropy is an estimate of the "strength" of the passphrase.
 Higher entropy means a stronger passphrase.

-### Changing the strength of the passphrase

-You can change the strength of the passphrase Phraze generates, making it either weaker or stronger, **3 different ways**:
+You can change this "strength" of the passphrase Phraze generates, making it either weaker or stronger, **3 different ways**:

 **1. Set a Strength Count.** Use `-S` to increase minimum entropy from 80 bits to 100 bits.
 Each additional `S` adds another 20 bits of minimum entropy (e.g. `-SS` => 120 bit minimum; `-SSS` => 140 bit minimum, etc.).
 ```text